Ms. Karen J. Orlin

 Panelist--American Arbitration Association National Roster of Arbitrators (Commercial and Consumer).

-Member, Business Law Section, Section of Dispute Resolution, and Senior Lawyers Division (including Co-Vice Chair of Alternative Dispute Resolution Committee of Senior Lawyers Division), American Bar Association.
+Member, Business Law Section, Section of Dispute Resolution, and Senior Lawyers Division (including Dispute Resolution Committee and Professional Responsibility Committee of Business Law Section, and Co-Vice Chair of Alternative Dispute Resolution Committee of Senior Lawyers Division), American Bar Association.

 Member and former Chair, Vice Chair, Co-Vice Chair, Corporations, Securities and Financial Services Committee, Business Law Section, The Florida Bar; member, opinion report and business entity statutory revision subcommittees and former Chair, blue sky statutory revision subcommittee.
 Former member, Executive Council, Business Law Section, former member, Professional Ethics Committee, The Florida Bar, and former member and Vice Chair, Committee on Relations with CPAs and FICPA.
 Former member, Broward County Bar Association.